lex-n/IntuneLens/README.md

 # Build and display the report
 Get-IntuneLensHealthOverview

-# (Optional) Build and display the report with sensitive tenant information masked
+# (Optional) Build and display the report with sensitive tenant information
+# (such as Organization name, Default domain, Tenant creation datetime) masked
 Get-IntuneLensHealthOverview -Protected

 ```